exploratory-io/book/analytics/logistic.md

 ### "Probability" View
 For binary classification, "Probability" View shows distribution of predicted probability of being TRUE, for the observations that are actually TRUE and for the observations that are actually FALSE.

+### "ROC" View
+"ROC" View displays Receiver Operating Characteristic Curve of the model.
+The area under this curve is the AUC, which indicates how well the model separates the TRUE class and the FALSE class.

 ### "Data" View
 Data View shows original input data with additional columns of predicted probability.